uncultivate/elevator-master/README.md

 - **Random Data Generation:** Generates random timestamped data to simulate elevator usage over a period.
 - **Biased Floor Selection:** Allows for biased floor selection based on time of day, simulating typical elevator usage patterns.
 - **Simulation Algorithms:**
+  - **Baseline Algorithm:** Follows a simple up-and-down approach, reversing direction only at the top or bottom floors.
+  - **Design your own:** Test functions before submitting to the Data Engineers' Coding Challenge!
+- **Animation:** Visualize the elevator's movements and passenger behavior using a GUI.

+## Files

+- **elevator_simulation.py:** The core simulation script that defines the behavior of the elevator, the people using it, and the various algorithms that control it.
+The simulation can run with or without animation.
+- **charts.py:** A script for generating visualizations such as histograms of elevator wait times and plots of mean floor entries/exits by time interval.
+- **create_entries.py:** A script for generating a pandas DataFrame of simulated entries and exits throughout the day.
+- **run_lifts.ipynb:** A Jupyter notebook that provides an interface to run and test the elevator simulation with different parameters and visualise the results.
   - **Efficient Algorithm:** Prioritizes passengers already in the elevator and optimizes for the closest destination.
   - **Baseline Algorithm:** Follows a simple up-and-down approach, reversing direction only at the top or bottom floors.
 - **Animation:** Visualize the elevator's movements and passenger behavior using a GUI.